 I have been thinking a couple of minutes about how best to qualify this blog.
 Maybe “chaotic” and “anarchic” are too strong, but “mixed” and “diverse” are too weak.
 It is certainly heterogeneous, as it covers very different subjects and languages and often hesitates between “serious” and “not serious at all.”
-If you click the “Home” button you’ll find a typical three columns layout.
-The left has the standard WordPress links.
-Then there is a large central column and a narrow one on the right.
-The posts that are are marked “serious” appear in the large central column, while the narrow right column has the “funny” posts.
-This does not mean that the “fun” posts are not serious.
-Some of them are, but they mostly adopt a light and humorous tone, sometimes bordering on derision.
+If you click the “Home” button you’ll find the main categories: “Serious”, “Vaguely philosophical” and “Not so serious”1, plus two categories which I have added as an afterthought, “Bonina”, the place where I live, and “Eifel”, which contains a thorough geographical and historical study of weddings in the Eifel region of Germany, Belgium and Luxemburg.
+The oldest posts were written in 20092.

-Some people have suggested that I should keep the “fun” and “serious” sections separate and publish two blogs instead, because, so they say, I am serious scientist working in a serious institution.
-The advice makes sense, but I nevertheless won’t follow it, because I am one person, and also because managing two blogs is two times more work than managing one.
+Some people have suggested that I should keep the “fun” and “serious” sections separate and publish two blogs instead, because, so they say, I am serious scientist working in a serious institution and I’ll scare the serious readers.
+The advice makes sense, but I nevertheless won’t follow it, because I am one person, and also because managing more than one blog would be a major drain on my time, even though I’ve been retired for quite some time now.
+Some posts, especially the “serious” ones, sometimes require weeks of work.
 Let me quote from the Wikipedia page of Kazuo Ishiguro, one of my preferred writers:

 People are not two-thirds one thing and the remainder something else.
 Temperament, personality, or outlook don’t divide quite like that.
 The bits don’t separate clearly.
 You end up a funny homogeneous mixture.
 This is something that will become more common in the latter part of the century—people with mixed cultural backgrounds, and mixed racial backgrounds.
 That’s the way the world is going.